Visit the official COVID-19 government website to stay informed: sacoronavirus.co.za

 A theme close to my heart which became increasingly popular at adult functions this last season is also a theme that is close to home: Africa.

 You may remember dotted face paint designs from visits to Moyo restaurants.
 In the 2018 Marvel movie, Black Panther, we see the Wakanda warriors with these white dotted designs painted on their faces.
 Even though the designs are simple, they are so effective and striking.
 At our local functions, guests often wear vibrant African attire, so these African face paint designs stand out beautifully.
 I love it!

 For the 3rd year in a row we were lucky enough to paint for the Entrepreneurial Institute’s Graduation Dinner at the exquisite Tau Game lodge.
 Out of town jobs are always a treat and this one in the Madikwe Game Reserve is no exception.
 Not only is the scenery breathtaking with a deck that overlooks a watering hole, but the rooms and food is amazing too.

 There are always a lot of overseas guests at these annual events so it’s a wonderful opportunity to show them some of our African hospitality.

-This years’ theme was “Go Wild in South Africa ” so everybody dressed up as leopards, cheetahs and zebras.
+This years’ theme was “Go Wild in South Africa '' so everybody dressed up as leopards, cheetahs and zebras.
 And because it’s the last night after 7 days of hard work, it’s always a big celebration and a lot of fun for us as well.
-I love painting animal faces on adults because you can add lots more detail than usual.
-This zebra face paint design is especially effective and looked so good with the whole zebra costume.
+This zebra face paint design was one of my favorites of the evening and looked so good with the whole zebra costume on.

 These days, creative face painting is not only for kids.
 I am so thrilled to see more and more adult events incorporate a bit of fun and colour with face painting.
 One of my favourite jobs towards the end of last year was a 30th birthday celebration with an Under the Sea theme.
 The party took place At The Beach outside Pretoria.